All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Inventory your current cards

-To truly spring clean your credit cards, it’s important to assess your current roster of cards.
-Then, take a critical eye to each one, looking for both annual fees and benefits.
+Assess your current roster of cards and take a critical eye to each one, looking for both annual fees and benefits.

 Travel Freely